Last Updated on by

 To get started, SimpliSafe has the classic package, where you get the base station and eight other devices, accessories, and sensors.

-All of these are under $50 each!
+All of these are affordable!

 With SimpliSafe, you do not have to pay an arm and a leg to secure your home.
 They have very affordable devices, sensors, and monitoring plans.
 However, SimpliSafe does not really work well with third-party devices, which means you have to use devices and sensors from the SimpliSafe brand.